Henry20161020/math-solutions/README.md

 ### Topics
-- **`All of Statistics/`**: Solutions for the book `All of Statistics`
+- **`All of Statistics/`**: Solutions for the book `All of Statistics` written by Larry Wasserman

 ### Example Solution Format
-Each solution is written in Markdown format and typically includes:
+Each solution is written in latex format and typically includes:
 - **Problem Statement**
 - **Solution Step-by-Step**
 - **Mathematical Formulas**